-In addition to oral comments, ATRANS accepts written and email comments prior to the close of the public hearing.
+In addition to oral comments, written and email comments will be accepted prior to the close of the public hearing.
+Written and email comments will also be accepted.

 RECORD OF HEARING:

 The minutes of the public hearing will be maintained as a record of the meeting and distributed for consideration.